OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 Furthermore, in addition to being able to equip users with permission to perform some actions, `sudo` can be applied to a `group`.
 The group can be assigned to users who are then elevated to the powers available to that group.

-One common strategy is to to define a minimum set of commands to perform some task, e.g., manage a mailserver, and then assign these commands to a group.
+One common strategy is to define a minimum set of commands to perform some task, e.g., manage a mailserver, and then assign these commands to a group.
 Thereby, mailserver management can be assigned to a user by adding the group membership to a user.

 While elevated user privileges for `sudo` are configured in `/etc/sudoers`, user configuration is preferably performed by adding files to the `/etc/sudoers.d/` directory.